rust-lang/rust/doc/tutorial-pointers.md

 It's that easy!
 One extra little `&` there.
 This code will run, and print `6`.

 That's all you need to know.
-Your co-worker that they should have written the function like this:
+Your co-worker could have written the function like this:

 ```rust
 fn succ(x: int) -> int { x + 1 }